MooersLab/latextips/README.md

 I store the figures, code listings, and appendices in subfolders of `./Contents` to reduce the clutter.
 I start the filename of chapters with `Ch` to distinguish them from other types of files.
 I do not include chapter numbers in the filename of the chapter because their absolute position shifts over time.
-I use the order of listing of the *\include* commands in the *0AAAcontents.tex* file to automatically handle the numbering of the chapters.
+I use the order of listing the *\include* commands in the *0AAAcontents.tex* file to automatically handle the numbering of the chapters.

 The path to the main.tex file has to be included on the top line of each component file on Overleaf: `%!TEX root = ../main.tex` for Chapter files and `%!TEX root =  ../../main.tex` for the appendix files that are stored in the folder `./Contents/appendices`.
 The percent sign is LaTeX's comment mark, so its presence in the first column of the first line is counterintuitive.